Whitewall tire: Modern

-Full-fledged wide whitewalls have made a return within modified car culture.
+In the 1970s, when black wall tires became popular, brands also started switching to manufacturing radial models.
+This construction and the durable tread compound mix of black models enabled their better performance, handling, and service life.
+Full-fledged wide whitewalls have made a return in modified car culture.
 The resurgence of traditional hot rods, customs, retro, lowriders and resto-cal cars have also contributed to the resurgence in whitewall tires.

-Although wide whitewalls are virtually nonexistent as a factory option on modern automobiles, they are still manufactured in original bias-ply or radial form by specialty outlets such as Coker Tire and Vogue Tyre.
+Although wide whitewalls are virtually nonexistent as a factory option on modern automobiles, they are still manufactured in original bias-ply or radial form by specialty outlets, such as Diamondback Classic tires, Coker Tire and Vogue Tyre.
 The last car available in the United Kingdom with whitewall tires was the Kia Pride.
 Some companies manufacture wide whitewall inserts - the so-called "Portawall" inserts are usually sold through Volkswagen Beetle restoration companies.
 Another modern incarnation has been tire decals, which can be applied to a normal tire to give the whitewall look.

 Modern trends toward more minimal styling, and large wheels favoring very low-profile tires leave little room for a whitewall.
 The Lincoln Town Car continued to be offered with a factory whitewall option—a narrow white stripe—until its discontinuation in 2010.
-It is not currently offered as a factory option by any car manufacturer, but it is possible to order whitewalls for motorcycles (for example, the 2014–present Indian Chief).
+It is not currently [when?] offered as a factory option by any car manufacturer, but it is possible to order whitewalls for motorcycles (for example, the 2014–present Indian Chief).